oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 BEGIN
   DBMS_CLOUD_AI_AGENT.create_task(
     task_name => 'Handle_Product_Return_Task',
-    attributes => '{"instruction": "Process a product return request from a customer:{query}' ||
-                    '1.
-Ask customer the reason for return (no longer needed, arrived too late, box broken, or defective)' ||
+    attributes => '{"instruction": "Process a product return request from a customer:{query}' || '1.
+Ask customer the order reason for return (no longer needed, arrived too late, box broken, or defective)' ||
                     '2.
 If no longer needed:' ||
                     '   a.
 Inform customer to ship the product at their expense back to us.' ||
-                    '   a.
-Ask customer for their name and order number and update order status return_shipment_pending.' ||
+                    '   b.
+Update the order status to return_shipment_pending using Update_Order_Status_Tool.' ||
                      '3.
 If it arrived too late:' ||
                     '   a.
 Ask customer if they want a refund.' ||
                     '   b.
-If the customer wants a refund, then confirm refund processed and update the database for customer name and order number with status refund_completed' ||
+If the customer wants a refund, then confirm refund processed and update the order status to refund_completed' ||
                     '4.
 If the product was defective or the box broken:' ||
                     '   a.
 Ask customer if they want a replacement or a refund' ||
                     '   b.
-If a replacement, inform customer replacement is on its way and they will receive a return shipping label for the defective product, then update the database for customer name and order number with status replaced' ||
+If a replacement, inform customer replacement is on its way and they will receive a return shipping label for the defective product, then update the order status to replaced' ||
                     '   c.
-If a refund, inform customer to print out the return shipping label for the defective product, return the product, and update the database for customer name and order number with status refund' ||
+If a refund, inform customer to print out the return shipping label for the defective product, return the product, and update the order status to refund' ||
                     '5.
 After the completion of a return or refund, ask if you can help with anything else.' ||
                     '   End the task if user does not need help on anything else", "tools": ["Update_Order_Status_Tool"]}' );
 END;
 ```
-## Task 5: Create an AI Profile
+## Task 6: Create an AI Profile
-You'll create an AI profile that you'll use in the next step to create an agent.
+You'll create an AI profile to use in the next step to create an agent.

 ```
 %script